Candy Facts

 Last Year’s Favorites

-Just because a candy was safe last year does not mean that it will be safe this year.
-Manufacturers can change ingredients, so it is safest to read the labels every time.
+Just because a candy was "safe" last year does not mean that it will be free of a food allergen this year.
+Manufacturers can change ingredients, so it is best to read the labels every time.

 Candy Without Labels

-If you cannot clearly identify the product with certainty, it may be best to toss it, or have your child trade you for a safer alternative.
+If you cannot clearly identify the product with certainty, it may be best to toss it, or have your child trade you for a better alternative.

 Licorice